Blood type: Blood group systems

-A complete blood type would describe each of the 43 blood groups, and an individual's blood type is one of many possible combinations of blood-group antigens.
+A complete blood type would describe each of the 48 blood groups, and an individual's blood type is one of many possible combinations of blood-group antigens.
 Almost always, an individual has the same blood group for life, but very rarely an individual's blood type changes through addition or suppression of an antigen in infection, malignancy, or autoimmune disease.
 Another more common cause of blood type change is a bone marrow transplant.
 Bone-marrow transplants are performed for many leukemias and lymphomas, among other diseases.
-If a person receives bone marrow from someone of a different ABO type (e.g., a type A patient receives a type O bone marrow), the patient's blood type should eventually become the donor's type, as the patient's hematopoietic stem cells (HSCs) are destroyed, either by ablation of the bone marrow or by the donor's T-cells.
+If a person receives bone marrow from someone of a different ABO type (e.g., a type O patient receives a type A bone marrow), the patient's blood type should eventually become the donor's type, as the patient's hematopoietic stem cells (HSCs) are destroyed, either by ablation of the bone marrow or by the donor's T-cells.
 Once all the patient's original red blood cells have died, they will have been fully replaced by new cells derived from the donor HSCs.
 Provided the donor had a different ABO type, the new cells' surface antigens will be different from those on the surface of the patient's original red blood cells.

-Some blood types are associated with inheritance of other diseases; for example, the Kell antigen is sometimes associated with McLeod syndrome.
-Certain blood types may affect susceptibility to infections, an example being the resistance to specific malaria species seen in individuals lacking the Duffy antigen.
+Some blood types are associated with the inheritance of other diseases; for example, the Kell antigen is sometimes associated with McLeod syndrome.
+Certain blood types may affect susceptibility to infections, such as the resistance to specific malaria species seen in individuals lacking the Duffy antigen.
 The Duffy antigen, presumably as a result of natural selection, is less common in population groups from areas having a high incidence of malaria.

 ABO blood group system

 The ABO blood group system involves two antigens and two antibodies found in human blood.
-The two antigens are antigen A and antigen B. The two antibodies are antibody A and antibody B. The antigens are present on the red blood cells and the antibodies in the serum.
-Regarding the antigen property of the blood all human beings can be classified into four groups, those with antigen A (group A), those with antigen B (group B), those with both antigen A and B (group AB) and those with neither antigen (group O).
+The two antigens are antigen A and antigen B. The two antibodies are A and B. The antigens are present on the red blood cells, and the antibodies in the serum.
+Regarding the antigen property of the blood, all human beings can be classified into four groups: those with antigen A (group A), those with antigen B (group B), those with both antigen A and B (group AB), and those with neither antigen (group O).
 The antibodies present together with the antigens are found as follows: